chunyuma/KGML-xDTD/README.md

 ```

 ### Evaluation
 Please run the following command to replicate the model comparison reported in our paper (Table2 and Table3) based on the `test` dataset.
 You can choose to run a few particular models by specifying them via the parameter `models`.
-Note that the evaulation of some models (e.g. SVM) are time-consuming.
+Note that the evaulation of some models (e.g. graphsage_link, SVM) are time-consuming.
 ```Shell
 ## set working directory
 work_folder=$(pwd)